 2016-2018 NCCPA’s President’s Pen

 Thank you for visiting our website.
 My hope is that this resource is a tool for your professional development and growth.
-The North Carolina College Personnel Association (NCCPA) was founded in 1966 and 2016-17 marks our 50th anniversary!
-The Annual Conference, October 27th-28th in Greensboro, NC has come and gone and now we are looking forward to several upcoming events.

 In celebration of our 50th anniversary, I am embarking on a tour of 50 outstanding colleges and universities throughout the state and visiting student affairs leaders on these campuses.
 I invite you to follow along in this journey by liking NCCPA’s Facebook Page which features blog entries from these visits.
 The goal of this blog is to celebrate the work of student affairs in our state while also engaging leaders on questions ranging from how the profession has changed over their careers to how student affairs can support students involved in the Black Lives Matter movement on our campuses.